OFFBEAT PLACES NEAR SRINAGAR

 Wular Lake– The Shrinking Lake-must visit in best offbeat destinations near srinagar

-Wular lake is one of the largest freshwater lakes of Asia .
-It is one of the best offbeat destinations near Srinagar.
+The Shrinking Lake is one of the largest freshwater lakes of Asia .
+Wular Lake is one of the best offbeat destinations near Srinagar.
 Sited in Bandipora, Wular lake is around 65 kilometers northwest from Srinagar.
 The Wular lake finds significant mentions in Hindu mythology where it is referred as ‘Mahapadmasar’.

 No temple nearby as such, but this lake is considered a very sacred waterbody by the Kashmiri Pandits.
 Due to lack of awareness and encroaching shorelines, the Wular lake is shrinking in size every year.
 Nonetheless, the area is rich in biodiversity even today.
 Since 1990, Wular Lake is now conserved as a ‘Wetland of International Importance’ under Ramsar Convention.